Evaluation for Venous Insufficiency

-Evaluation for venous insufficiency begins with a diagnostic ultrasound study (sometimes referred to as a “mapping”), which uses sound waves to view the veins in your legs.
-Vincent Vein Center’s very thorough ultrasound exam includes recording multiple ultrasound images of the deep veins and superficial veins of the legs and assessing the direction of blood flow in your veins.
-The evaluation also includes a thorough medical history and physical examination.
-The information collected from this evaluation is used to determine an individualized treatment plan customized for each patient.
+The first step in your venous insufficiency treatment is evaluation.
+Venous insufficiency evaluation begins with a diagnostic ultrasound study, also referred to as a “mapping.”
+Mapping uses sound waves to view the veins in your legs.
+Vincent Vein Center uses a very thorough ultrasound exam system, which includes recording multiple ultrasound images.
+Images of the deep veins as well as the superficial veins are taken, which helps us assess the direction of blood flow in your veins.
+A thorough medical history and physical examination is also a part of the evaluation.
+Information collected from this evaluation is used to determine an individualized treatment plan customized for each patient.

-Various treatment options are available at Vincent Vein Center for the treatment of Venous Insufficiency and Varicose Veins.
-All of our treatments are minimally invasive, so that treatment results in no scarring, no downtime from work, and minimal discomfort for the vast majority of our patients.
+Various treatment options are available at Vincent Vein Center for the treatment of Venous Insufficiency as well as Varicose Veins.
+All of our treatments are minimally invasive, so that treatment results in no scarring, no downtime from work, and also minimal discomfort for the vast majority of our patients.
 Some of our treatment options include:

 601 Center Avenue